OpenZeppelin/defender-sdk/examples/upgrade-contract-uups/README.md

 ## Defender SDK upgrade

 This example showcases a simple contract upgrade using UUPS + ownable.
-For simplicity, we just upgrade the original contract to the same implementation address.

 ### Steps to run this example